 Scab or wart-like lesions on comb, face and wattles

-Yellow canker lesions in mouth
+Yellow canker lesions inside mouth

 Sneezing